jundalisay/superb/content/en/research/constitutions/in/part-19.md

 or any existing law and includes all areas for the time being included within the limits of such port;
 (b) “aerodrome” means aerodrome as defined for the purposes of the enactments relating to airways, aircraft and air navigation.

-365. Effect of failure to comply with, or to give effect to, directions given by the Union.—Where any State has failed to comply with, or to give effect to, any directions given in the exercise of the executive power of the Union under any of the provisions of this Constitution, it shall be lawful for the President to hold that a situation has arisen in which the Government of the State cannot be carried on in accordance with the provisions of this Constitution.
+**Article 365.
+Effect of failure to comply with, or to give effect to, directions given by the Union**

+Where any State has failed to comply with, or to give effect to, any directions given in the exercise of the executive power of the Union under any of the provisions of this Constitution, it shall be lawful for the President to hold that a situation has arisen in which the Government of the State cannot be carried on in accordance with the provisions of this Constitution.

+**Article 366.
+Definitions**

-366. Definitions.—In this Constitution, unless the context otherwise requires, the following expressions have the meanings hereby respectively assigned to them, that is to say— (1) “agricultural income” means agricultural income as defined for the purposes of the enactments relating to Indian income-tax;
+In this Constitution, unless the context otherwise requires, the following expressions have the meanings hereby respectively assigned to them, that is to say
+(1) “agricultural income” means agricultural income as defined for the purposes of the enactments relating to Indian income-tax;
 (2) “an Anglo-Indian” means a person whose father or any of whose other male progenitors in the